 Expulsion.
 Expulsion is the complete severance of association with Illinois Tech.

-In addition to the foregoing, additional sanctions, as set forth in Article V, Section E, may be imposed on student organizations.
+In addition to the foregoing, additional sanctions, as set forth in Article VI, Section E, may be imposed on student organizations.

 3. Review of Sanction of Suspension or Expulsion